Choosing subjects for S3 and S4

 - choose a new subject without finding out as much as you can about it

-- limit future options by thinking about certain subjects or careers being only for boys or girls
+- limit yourself by thinking that certain subjects are only for boys or girls

 - pick a subject just so you can be in the same class as your friends